Insurer RSA leads FTSE lower after profit warning

-LONDON (Reuters) - Britain’s top share index weakened on Tuesday, with insurer RSA (RSA.L) sinking after a profit warning while banks also dropped sharply.
+LONDON, Nov 5 (Reuters) - Britain’s top share index weakened on Tuesday, insurer RSA sinking on the back of a profit warning while banks also suffered sharp drops.

-Europe’s largest bank HSBC (HSBA.L) shed 0.7 percent and Barclays (BARC.L) fell 2.4 percent, with dealers citing continuing regulatory probes which are forcing affected firms to set aside ever growing pots of cash to settle cases.
+Europe’s largest bank HSBC shed 0.8 percent and Barclays fell 2.7 percent, with dealers citing continuing regulatory probes which are forcing affected firms to set aside ever growing pots of cash to settle cases.

 On Monday, HSBC said it was trawling through sales of investments to more than 200,000 customers amid fears of another mis-selling scandal.
-Royal Bank of Scotland (RBS.L) slipped 1.7 percent and traders pointed to Exane BNP Paribas’ downgrade of the UK lender as an additional drag on sentiment.
+Royal Bank of Scotland slipped 1.9 percent and traders pointed to Exane BNP Paribas’ downgrade of the UK lender as an additional drag on sentiment.

-Miners .FTNMX1770 helped limit the index’s losses, up 1.5 percent, bolstered by a private survey showing the services industry in top metals consumer China picked up in October in further evidence its economy has stabilized.

 “We like the energy and materials sectors in the UK - on a general improvement in the global economy, also relative valuations,” said James Butterfill, equity strategist at Coutts.